codio-templates/ThinkJava2/codio-student-unit-exclude/book-structure/generate/.guides/content/arrays-and-references.md

     // if the count is not 0 or 2, return false
 ```

+See the complete example java code in the left pane.
+To compile and run the code, press "Run!"
+{Run!}(sh .guides/bg.sh javac code/ch07/Inefficient.java java -cp code/ch07/ Inefficient )
  This “nested loops” approach is inefficient, especially when the string is long.
 For example, there are more than 3 million characters in *War and Peace*; to process the whole book, the nested loop would run about 80 million times.

 Another algorithm would initialize 26 variables to zero, loop through the string *one time*, and use a giant `if` statement to update the variable for each letter.
 But who wants to declare 26 variables?